johnowl/owl-rules/README.md

 ![Blue teapot](docs/assets/bule.jpg "Blue teapot1")

+In Brazilian Portuguese bule means teapot.
 Bule is the name of the programming language used to write the rules, it's just boolean expressions.
 The result of a Bule expression is always `true` or `false`.
 See some examples of valid Bule expressions:

 | Expression | Result | Description |
 | --- | --- | --- |